 Linuxplatform is supported.

-Please refer to code_coverage.md for how code coverage works in Chromium in general, and specifically, for per-CL coverage in Gerrit, the clang_code_coverage_wrapper is used to compile and instrument ONLY the source files that are affected by the CL for the sake of performance and a chromium-coverage Gerrit plugin is used to display code coverage information in Gerrit.
+Please refer to code_coverage.md for how code coverage works in Chromium in general, and specifically, for per-CL coverage in Gerrit, the clang_code_coverage_wrapper is used to compile and instrument ONLY the source files that are affected by the CL and a chromium-coverage Gerrit plugin is used to annotate uncovered lines in Gerrit.